AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 Note the following prerequisites in order to export data from Platform to your [!DNL SAP Commerce] account:

-#### You must have a [!DNL SAP Subscription Billing] account {#prerequisites-account}
+#### You must have an [!DNL SAP Subscription Billing] account {#prerequisites-account}

-In order to export data from Platform to your [!DNL SAP Commerce] account, you need to have a [!DNL SAP Subscription Billing] account.
+In order to export data from Platform to your [!DNL SAP Commerce] account, you need to have an [!DNL SAP Subscription Billing] account.
 If you do not have a valid billing account, contact your [!DNL SAP] account manager.
 Refer to the [[!DNL SAP] Platform Configuration](https://help.sap.com/doc/5fd179965d5145fbbe7f2a7aa1272338/latest/en-US/PlatformConfiguration.pdf) document for additional details.

 #### Generate a service key {#prerequisites-service-key}